itdesign/kubernetes-workshop/docs/tutorial/00-get-started/04-architecture.md

 ## Backend service

-The backend is service that returns the result for a mathematical expression.
+The backend is a service that returns the result for a mathematical expression.
 It stores a history of expressions and their results.

 ![Screenshot of the frontend UI](04-ui-backend.png)